RoboDK/RoboDK-API/Python/readme.md

 * KUKA KRC4: for KUKA KRC4 robot controllers
 * KUKA KRC4_Config: for KUKA KRC4 robot controllers with configuration data in each line
 * KUKA KRC4_DAT: for KUKA KRC4 robot controllers including DAT data files
-* Mecademic: for Mecademic’s script code required by the Meca500 robot
+* Mecademic: for Mecademic's script code required by the Meca500 robot
 * Mecademic Python: it generates a Python script that can control the Mecademic Meca500 robot remotely.
 * Mitsubishi: for Mitsubishi robot controllers
 * Motoman/Yaskawa: for different Motoman robot controllers using Inform II and Inform III (JBI)